 A school-based IPRC (Level 1 & Level 2) hold an annual review for each student with special needs to determine if the support is still needed.
 Caregivers can also request a review in writing, any time after a student has been in a special education program for three months.

-Parents/Guardians have the ability to waive an IPRC Level 1 or 2 mosting every other year if

-IPRC Level 1 or 2 meeting every other year if they feel there are no significant changes to the program placement or exceptionality.
+Parents/Guardians have the ability to waive an IPRC Level 1 or 2 meeting every other year if they feel there are no significant changes to the program placement or exceptionality.